 Their hard work was only possible thanks to a team of surgeons who were able to take a large number of biopsies (tissue fragments) as healthy and diseased bowel.
 After many years of work and comparing thousands of samples, the researchers finally found the “missing link”.
 Bacteria, which was a common inhabitant of healthy bowel, but is rarely present in the intestines of diseased patients.
 This bacteria is Lactobacillus plantarum.

-LACTOBACILLUS PLANTARUM BECOMES LP299V
+LACTOBACILLUS PLANTARUM BECOMES Lactiplantibacillus plantarum DSM 9843

 Identifying the species Lactobacillus plantarum, however, was not enough.
 This species had hundreds of strains often have completely different effects, so that the work had to continue.